 The tour shows all stages of the Temple of Solomon’s construction in São Paulo.
 Careful consideration was taken to construct the temple in an environmentally friendly manner, and easy to understand drawings and models explain those methods from start to finish.

 Under the great dome of the center, stands a model of the Tabernacle and replicas of temple artifacts, to bring visitors back in time to ancient Israel.
 The twelve pillars that surround the building symbolize the tribes of Israel, with explanations of how each were essential for the establishment of God’s people.

-The golden dome of the Cenacle is not directly related to the Dome of the Rock in Jerusalem - dome that sits in the Mosque of Oman - but to the one underneath it.
-The round ceiling symbolizes the entire Mount Moriah, where Abraham almost sacrificed Isaac and the place in which the original Temple of Solomon and the second Temple were erected.
+The golden dome of the Upper Room, however, is not directly related to the Dome of the Rock (the dome over Jerusalem’s Mosque of Omar) but to the site underneath it.
+The dome symbolizes Mount Moriah, the mountain Abraham climbed to offer Isaac as a sacrifice, the place where the original Temple of Solomon and the Second Temple were built.